taolson/Admiran/doc/Compiler.md

 * a stack of active indent levels to handle offside-rule processing
 * the (lazy) list of tokloc values from the tokenizer

-Most of the parser combinators are written in a curried form, not mentioning the parser as an operand.
-Instead, state is handled implicitly by lower-level combinators (e.g. `p_any`), or by the combinator p_get, which returns the current state.
+Most of the parser combinators are written in a curried form, with an implicit `psSt` operand at the end (rather than explicitly in the parser's function definition argument list).
+Instead, state is handled implicitly by lower-level parsers (e.g. `p_any`), or by the parserr p_get, which returns the current state.
 This, combined with the automatic early-out handling of parsing failures results in high-level parser combinators which are easier to read.
 For example, the parser `p_inParens`:

     p_inParens :: parser * -> parser *
     p_inParens p = p_char '(' >> p << p_char ')'

-parses the parser `p` surrounded by parenthesis tokens, without having to show the automatic handling of conditions
+parses using the parser `p` surrounded by parenthesis tokens, without having to show the automatic handling of conditions
 like:
 * end-of-file encountered
 * offside-rule indentation error